parsonsmatt/servant-persistent/README.md

 `main` starts off by pulling some settings from the environment, creating a connection pool, running the migrations, and finally running the app.

+## src/Api.hs

+This source contains the actual API definition.

 ## src/Config.hs

 Contains the `runDb`, `makePool`, and `Config` definitions.